suominina/SimpleAudioPlayer/README.md

 # Installation
 Tested on Ubuntu 22.04.
+Dependencies are SDL2 and SDL2_mixer.
-You need to install SDL2 and SDL2_mixer to build this program.
+You might need to modify Makefile.

 After all dependencies are installed, hit the command below.
 ```
 $ make && ./final